givemepower8/Phaser3Practices/docs/COC.md

 Wall breaker is a must-have in the army, always bring 6 wall breakers.
 Wait till golem or giants distracted the defensing building, then deploy 2-3 wall breakers.
 If there is mortar in range, wait the mortar fire first because it gives you 5 seconds break, then immediately deploy the wall breakers.
 Wall breakers picks up walls that have building behind it.

-If deploying 2 golems, they must be at least 8 to 10 tiles away from each other, so they will not die easily from splash damage.
+Golem is a must-have as they are the meat shields for the wizard or hog rider.
+If deploying 2 golems, they must be at least 8 to 10 tiles away from each other, so they will last longer from splash damage.
 The timing is when they are absorbing the damages, send in wall breakers to tear down the first layer of wall.
 6 to 8 wizards should clear enough outside buildings and be able to enter to the wall.
 Leave 6 to 8 wizards handy for later clean up.
 Once the path is created, send in PEKKA, king and the rest wizards.

 Once PEKKA is at level 3, update either valkyrie, or hog riders, but one at a time as they need lots of dark elixir.
 Hog riders is recommended as they dominate in TH8 war.